-Holy Cross Catholic Church is found at Paphos Gate in Nicosia.
-Franciscans were in Cyprus on the year 1226.
-They had friaries and churches in several places until the year 1571 when the island fell into the hands of the Turks.
-On that vear, they fled away with all the other Orders (Dominican, Augustinians, Cistercians, etc.) They came back in 1592, and in 1642, they built the first church dedicated to the Holy Cross which functioned until the end of the 19th century.
-On April 8th 1900, the first stone of the present church was blessed and laid.
-The expenses of the building were partly shouldered by the Royal Family of Spain and partly raised by the Friars.
+Holv Cross Catholic Church is found Paphos Gate in Nicosia.
+Franciscans were in Cyprus on the vear 1226.
+They had friaries and churches in several places until the vear 1571, when the island fell into the hands of the Turks.
+On that year. they fled away with all the other Orders (Dominican, Augustinians, Cistercians, etc.).
+They came back in 1592, and in 1642, they built the first church dedicated to the Holy Cross which functioned until the end of the 19th century, On April 8th 1900, the first stone of the present church was blessed and laid.
+The expenses building were partly of the shouldered by the Royal Family of Spain and partly raised by the Friars.